PlaidCloud/website/content/en/docs/setup/best-practices/multiple-zones.md

 ### Distributing nodes across zones

-Kubernetes' core does not create nodes for you; you need to do that yourself, or use a tool such as the [Cluster API](https://cluster-api.sigs.k8s.io/) to manage nodes on your behalf.
+PlaidCloud' core does not create nodes for you; you need to do that yourself, or use a tool such as the [Cluster API](https://cluster-api.sigs.k8s.io/) to manage nodes on your behalf.